Pinlyu3/IReNA-v2/README.md

  </div>

 ## STEP 0: Before following the IReNA-v2 analysis pipeline
 The pipeline can be run in R environment.
 We use E14-E16 scRNAseq/scATACseq datasets as example datasets.
-Seurat objects and ArchR objects can be downloaded by google drive: [Example datasets](https://drive.google.com/drive/folders/1BMwEuVM72ThIJj5MwqUAmGuhcvN-WChF?usp=sharing)
+Seurat objects, ArchR objects and GRNs can be downloaded in the following link: [Datasets](https://drive.google.com/drive/folders/1BMwEuVM72ThIJj5MwqUAmGuhcvN-WChF?usp=sharing)

 ## STEP 1: Selecting candidate genes
 The DEGs were used as candidate genes for GRNs construction.
 For each developmental process which we aim to investigate in mouse and human, we identified the enriched genes for each cell type using the function ‘FindMarkers’ in Seurat.
-In E14-E16 samples, we have 5 cell types: E_N: Early NG, RGC, RPC_S2: RPC S2, Cone:Cone, AC/HC.
+In E14-E16 samples, we have 5 cell types: E_N: Early NG, RGC, RPC_S2: RPC S2, Cone, AC/HC.

 ``` r